Discover Swiss Financial Secrets That Maximize Your Money!

 If you withdraw money abroad, you will pay 2.5% of the transaction amount.
 This is relatively expensive.

-Overall, these fees are good except for the custody fees.
+As of September 2024, there is no more management fee on the banking account.
+Overall, these fees are good.
 The currency exchange fees are well below the average for Swiss customers.
+I just wish you could withdraw money for free in Switzerland.

 Investments Fees